pederan/Parallax-ImageScroll/README.md

 ### Limitations

-Does not work very well on mobile.
-Check for touch and set fallback option to true.
+Does not work very well on mobile or IE <= 9.
+Solution: check for touch and set touch option to true.

 ### MIT